Miscommon/GitHub-Models-Telegram-Bot/README.md

  Save .env file

- 7. Customize bot responses for `/help` `/start` and `/test` To change bot responses on these commands, edit cofig.ini file
+ 7. Customize bot responses for `/help` `/start` and `/test` To change bot responses on these commands, edit `config.ini` file
  ```
  Help_command_response - Text of the message after /help command
  Start_command_response - Text of the message after /start command